mendix/docs/content/en/docs/developerportal/project-management/epics/_index.md

 {{% alert color="warning" %}}
 As of the GA release on December 1, 2022, Epics is the default tool for you to manage the development process of new apps.
 Epics is a replacement of [Stories](/developerportal/project-management/stories/).
 You can still use Stories in addition to Epics.
 However, Mendix recommends not using both of them at the same time as it will make data migration more difficult later.

-To migrate your data from Stories to Epics, see the [Data Migration](/developerportal/project-management/epics/planning/#data-migration) section in *Planning*.
+To migrate your data from Stories to Epics, see the [How to Migrate Stories to Epics](/developerportal/project-management/epics/planning/#data-migration) section in *Planning*.
 {{% /alert %}}

 ## 1 Introduction